Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Dogs can be a bit like small children when it comes to getting over-excited during the holidays and, just like children, this over-excitement can lead to bad behaviour.

 New toys, new people, and changes in routine can all lead to a dog becoming over-stimulated.
 Dogs might be bought a new interactive toy that has them bouncing all around the house.
 Or visitors might engage the dog in games or rough play they don't normally get and cause them to become hyper.
 This can be worsened if a dog is not getting its usual exercise.

 When a dog becomes over-stimulated it can lose its self-control.
-In a young dog this could lead to painful mouthing and injuries if they are rough playing with a guest.
+In a young dog, this could lead to painful mouthing and injuries if they are roughly playing with a guest.
 Other dogs may start to become possessive over toys or a new food item (such as a bone).
 They may run around and bark, or charge into people and knock them over.